 Query Parameters

-Starting from version 0.49, specific endpoints in the Rocket.Chat API support the following query parameters:
+Starting from version 0.49, specific Rocket.Chat API endpoints support the following query parameters:

 • Pagination